AALT-Framework/poor-accessibility-apps/README.md

 # poor-accessibility-apps
-Samples of apps to improve accessibility
+Set of apps samples to improve accessibility

 This repository is a partial fork of [basic-android-accessibility](https://github.com/googlecodelabs/android-accessibility), just adding test project folder to the Counter app.